DMIT-2018/DMIT-2018.github.io/exercises/WorkSchedule/Linq/ReadMe.md

     ![Employees with top years experience](./q5.png)

-1. List the names of all employees who did not work in November.
+1. List the names of all employees who did not work in January.
 Show the name in the format of "LastName, FirstName" and sort it by last name and then first name.

     ![Employees who did not work in November](./new_q7.png)